Areas of practice

 I believe we all have the answers inside of us.
 Sometimes life throws up so many obstacles and creates so much noise that it’s hard to hear those answers.
 Where I come in is to identify the obstacles and help give you tools to clear them away.
 As well, I help you turn down the volume on the noise so you can hear the still, small voice of sense inside.

 What is my counselling process?
-How does it work and what can you expect?

 Rather than having a formula that you fit into, I spend the first session getting a sense of you, your style and your goals to see how we can best work together.
 You might want a strategy and homework, so we come up with those.
 You may simply want a supportive, non-judgmental space to tell your story—or you may want both.
 You will have a goal or goals for your counselling sessions and we will address those as we work together.
 My aim is always to craft sessions to accommodate your needs.